 Our radiation therapies include:

 - Stereotactic radiosurgery and stereotactic radiotherapy: These related treatments focus strong radiation in small areas with the help of computer-assisted equipment.
 (Despite its name, radiosurgery is not a surgical procedure.)
 Radiosurgery treatments are often completed in one session, while radiotherapy can take one to two weeks — in contrast to the six weeks or more required for traditional radiation therapy.
+Our Radiosurgery team can also treat multiple metastatic targets at once using an innovative treatment technique, delivering more time-efficient and patient-centered care.
 Learn more about our Stereotactic Radiosurgery Program.

 - Intensity-modulated radiation therapy (IMRT): IMRT uses special technology to customize the shape and intensity of radiation beams.
 This approach minimizes damage to healthy tissue and limits the side effects you may experience.